Fort

 After

-World War I, the Fort became a Public Health Service
+World War I, the fort became a Public Health Service

 hospital and eventually a Veterans Administration

-to 300 beds.
-In 1925, the designation was changed
+hospital and expanded to 300 beds.
+In 1925, the

-to a general medical and surgical hospital.
+designation was changed to a general medical and

 Fort